onecx-apps/onecx-chat/helm/INSTALL.md

 #set permission to access s3 bucket for document embedding
-add AmazonS3ReadOnlyAccess (or AmazonS3FullAccess) to genai-dev-eks-nodegroup-role role
+add AmazonS3ReadOnlyAccess (or AmazonS3FullAccess) and AmazonRoute53FullAccess to genai-dev-eks-nodegroup-role role